Jun 292011

-1. There are 51 million Latinos in the US today, and I want my children to be able to talk to any of them.
+1. There are 51 million Latinos in the U.S. today, and I want my children to be able to talk to any of them.

 2. I want my kids to get the job interview that someone else doesn’t.